ringcentral/metrics-facade/README.md

 PrometheusInstanceSampleSpecProvider miSampleSpecProvider = new PrometheusInstanceSampleSpecProvider(
     true, // exportTotalInstances. defaults to true
-    false, // exportDimensionalTotalInstances. defaults to false
+    false, // exportLabeledTotalInstances. defaults to false
     false); // exportLevelInstances. defaults to true

 PrometheusInstanceSampleSpecModsProvider miSampleSpecModsProvider = new PrometheusInstanceSampleSpecModsProvider();